What is a Major Work and how are they marked in HSC Extension 2 English?

 When assessing Major Works, markers focus on several key criteria:

-• Originality is highly valued, as it showcases the student's ability to think independently and creatively.
+• Originality: this is highly valued, as it showcases the student's ability to think independently and creatively.
 Markers look for innovative ideas and fresh perspectives that reflect deep engagement with the chosen topic.
 This could manifest as an unconventional narrative structure, a novel interpretation of familiar themes, or a unique fusion of genres.
 The goal is to convey the student’s individual voice and insights rather than simply reiterating existing concepts.

-• Skillful execution encompasses the technical aspects of the Major Work, including language use, adherence to conventions, and overall polish.
+• Skillful execution: encompasses the technical aspects of the Major Work, including language use, adherence to conventions, and overall polish.
 Markers assess the quality of writing or multimedia presentation, looking for precise word choice, varied sentence structures, and effective use of literary devices.
 The work should reflect a high level of proficiency in its chosen medium while demonstrating an understanding of relevant conventions.

-• Audience engagement evaluates how effectively the Major Work communicates with its intended audience.
+• Audience engagement: evaluates how effectively the Major Work communicates with its intended audience.
 Markers look for evidence that the student has tailored their content and style to resonate with readers or viewers.
 This involves using appropriate language, structuring arguments compellingly, and employing storytelling techniques that captivate the audience.
 A successful Major Work should create an emotional and intellectual connection with its audience.

 The assessment for English Extension 2 is structured as follows: